-The LPPA Board was chaired by Sir Peter Rogers until 1 August 2022 who finished his term with us on 31 August, from 1 August 2022 Ron Jarman took over as Chair.
-During the reporting year, the other non-Executive Directors were Alan Schofield (County Councillor, Lancashire County Council), Robert Branagh (Chief Executive Officer, London Pensions Fund Authority), Jill Mackenzie (until 31 August 2021), Ron Jarman (from 1 May 2021) and Elizabeth Woolman (from 1 May 2021).
-Executive Directors of the Board for 2021/22 were Jo Darbyshire and Chris Rule.
-The Finance Director, Abigail Leech and Director of Strategy, Greg Smith were invited to attend every meeting.
+The LPPA Board was chaired by Sir Peter Rogers until 1 August 2022 who finished his term with us on 31 August.
+From 1 August 2022 Ron Jarman took over as Chair.
+During the reporting year, the other non-Executive Directors were Alan Schofield (County Councillor, Lancashire County Council), Robert Branagh (Chief Executive Officer, London Pensions Fund Authority), Ron Jarman and Elizabeth Woolman.

-On 1 August 2022, a further non-Executive Director was appointed, to maintain the structure of the board with Ron stepping into the role as Chair to maintain the strength and expertise to support the strategic direction LPPA is taking.
+On 1 August 2022, a non-Executive Director, Charles Thomas, was appointed, to maintain the structure of the board with Ron stepping into the role as Chair to maintain the strength and expertise to support the strategic direction LPPA is taking.